Written by: Guest | Best Company Editorial Team

 But new investors don’t typically know what they’re doing, and often get themselves in over their heads with renovation projects.
 If you’ve never managed a renovation before, and want to buy a fixer-upper rather than a turnkey property in rent-ready condition, start with a property that needs only cosmetic repairs.
 You can work your way up to more complex mechanical repairs like replacing HVAC systems, or structural repairs like fire damage restoration, which usually require you to pull permits.
 But start with cosmetic repairs only.

 That lets you build experience hiring, screening, and managing contractors, which proves one of the most difficult tasks that real estate investors undertake.
-Contractors are notoriously difficult to work with, so start with smaller-scale projects to limit costly mistakes.
+Start with smaller-scale projects to limit costly mistakes.

 Begin your rental investing career focusing on the fundamentals, and you’ll avoid the costly mistakes that so many new investors make!